How Will The R-404a Phase Out Affect Commercial Refrigeration?

 - FGas regulations stipulate a 37% cut in use of refrigerants with a GWP of over 2,500.
 In actual fact when you factor in the pre-charged imports this makes the cut equivalent to 48%

-Will Brexit affect the phase out of R-404a in the UK?
+Will Brexit affect the R-404a phase out in the UK?

 In short, no. The phase out of R-404a is a global directive for Fluorinated Refrigerant Gas (FGas) regulations.
 Although it originated from Brussels and was driven by the European Commission, it was transposed directly into UK law and this will not change when Brexit is set to commence in 2019.
 It would require Westminster to repeal its own law for FGas regulations to change.
 As a result, UK air conditioning and refrigeration contractors will continue to operate according FGas regulations.
 Refcom certification will not be affected.